MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 Restaurants : Can be an easy way to distribute insects.
 Also, cooks who like to work with an insect provider will express their creativity and find new ways to cook with mealworm flour.

-festivals-party : Tapping in the event-sector with snacks by selling on festivals or parties is another way to reach the consumer.
+Festivals-party : Tapping in the event-sector with snacks by selling on festivals or parties is another way to reach the consumer.
 Moreover, it is a marketing tool you get paid for.
 A startup only has to convince the organizators and can showcase its product to all participants of the party.

-#####key competitive advantages : recommendation
+#####Key competitive advantages : recommendation

 In the short term, with the lack of reliable producers of insects today, combined with the advantages of learning from process data, a complete vertical integration of the supply chain can be advantageous.